 So, this is Anatolia, very briefly, as published in the International Lens Magazine, August 2019.

-I have more of these photographs among my portfolios.
+I have more photographs from the Anatolian Landscapes among my portfolios.
 And, the Lens Magazine will be happy to sell you a print or a PDF copy at MagCloud.